 Prepare for The High Holy Days

-The month of Elul allows us to prepare our body, mind, soul and world for the New Year.
+The month of Elul allows us to prepare our entire selves for the New Year.
 Please read below for all the ways you can take part in this transformation.

 Prepare in TIME

-This service is open to members and the entire community.
-Registration is required.
-This service will also be livestreamed to view at home.
+*This service is open to members and the entire community.
+Registration is required for in-person attendance only.
+This event will also be livestreamed on our website.

 The High Holy Days are a time where we open ourselves up and look deep inside our souls to examine who we have been and who we want to be.
-Have we accomplished all we can, have we done all that we should?
-Have we treated others respectfully; were we kind and good?
+We confront who we are and what we can change, as well as what we cannot control.

 Prepare in SPACE